 micro coaxial RC helis

-single rotor helis with tail rotors.
+single rotor helis with tail rotors, and most quad/multi rotors.
 Now we start getting into true

 For a single rotor fixed pitch RC helicopter:

 For most quad/multi rotors the same four channels are used to control lift, yaw, pitch, & roll; but it's done through the gyro control unit onboard the multi rotor aircraft to change the speeds that all the motors are spinning the propellers.
 By precisely changing speeds of the propellers, all the same four movements (lift, yaw, pitch, & roll) are attainable.